Théo Pourchaire: FIA Formula 3 Championship

 Pourchaire qualified second on the front row alongside Lirim Zendeli at Spa-Francorchamps.
 Despite showing good pace, he was unable to advance on Zendeli and eventually finished second.
 Pourchaire ran as high as third during the second race but eventually finished fifth after Lawson and Smolyar overtook him.
 Following the weekend, Pourchaire began a streak of four consecutive podiums.
 He started off the Monza weekend with his first pole position.
 However, he was served a five-place grid drop for driving unnecessarily slowly, which could potentially cause a dangerous situation.
-Pourchaire climbed to third at the start, and managed to take the lead from Lawson on lap 4.
+Pourchaire climbed to third at the start, and managed to take the lead from Lawson on lap four.
 On the third last lap however, a hard-charging Frederik Vesti passed Pourchaire for the lead, and so he settled for second.
-Pourchaire slipped to 17th after a poor start in Race 2, but took advantage when other drivers were involved in incidents, including future championship rivals Piastri and Logan Sargeant.
+Pourchaire slipped to seventeenth after a poor start in Race 2, but took advantage when other drivers were involved in incidents, including future championship rivals Piastri and Logan Sargeant.
 A late move on Zendeli saw Pourchaire finish in third before a penalty for Lawson gave him second place.
 Leaving the weekend, Pourchaire sat third in the standings, 24 points adrift of championship leader Piastri.
 His late surge in performance hauled him into the championship fight going into the final round at Mugello.
 Pourchaire qualified seventh, ahead of Piastri but behind Sargeant.
-Pourchaire was involved in an intense battle with Sargeant and won it out on lap 9.
+Pourchaire was involved in an intense battle with Sargeant and won it out on lap nine.
 On the final lap, he overtook Zendeli to place third in Race 1.
 It meant that Pourchaire was only nine points off the championship lead.
 In the championship decider, Sargeant was taken out in a first lap collision.
 Pourchaire managed to improve to third, but unfortunately, Piastri also improved, finishing seventh.
-This meant that Pourchaire finished as vice-champion to Piastri missing out by three points.
+This meant that Pourchaire finished second to Piastri missing out by three points.
 During the whole season, Pourchaire managed eight podiums, including two victories, and was one of the few full-time drivers to finish every race.

 FIA Formula 2 Championship

 2020: Formula 2 debut

 In October 2020, it was announced that Pourchaire would make his FIA Formula 2 Championship debut at the final two rounds of the 2020 season at the Bahrain International Circuit.
 He drove for HWA Racelab, replacing former FIA Formula 3 competitor Jake Hughes and partnering Artem Markelov.
-Pourchaire qualified 16th for the first feature race and finished 18th.
+Pourchaire qualified sixteenth for the first feature race and finished eighteenth.
 In the first sprint race, he was forced to retire when his fire extinguisher deployed inside his cockpit.
 He finished the final two races in 18th and 21st place, respectively.